 No one wants their data to leak into the hands of a third party.
-Hence strict rules will have to be put in place to protect the company, employees, its customers, and its data.
-In order to mitigate all those risks, NDAs should be put in place and all other risks need to be mitigated in this instance.
-If there isn’t trust between two sides, data access should be limited and extended if there is a need.
+Hence strict rules will have to be put in place to protect the company, its employees, its customers, and its data.
+NDAs should be implemented to mitigate all those risks, and all other risks need to be mitigated in this instance.
+If there isn’t trust between the two sides, data access should be limited and extended if required.

 Defining the objective = definition of success

-It is always important to define a goal or what the partnership should achieve.
-This enables both sides to understand the exact need and also set up expectations.
-It is almost certain that a partner will find something that will be beneficial for improving your business!
+Defining a goal or what the partnership should achieve is always crucial.
+This enables both sides to understand the exact need and set expectations.
+It is almost certain that a partner will find something beneficial for improving your business!

-This is the value add that will come from combining professionals from different industries.
-They are able to have an outside-in view of the business and can detect potential issues and problems.
+This is the value added by combining professionals from different industries.
+They can have an outside-in view of the business and detect potential issues and problems.